ScooloV/bbpedia/docs/core_rules.md

 Additionally, if this player is Prone when activated, they may attempt to Jump Up and perform a Block action.
-This player makes an Agility test, applying a +1 modifierr.
+This player makes an Agility test, applying a +1 modifier.
 If this test is passed, they stand up and may perform a Block action.
 If the test is failed, they remain Prone and their activation ends.